abuckridge/mills2/methods.md

 ### GIS INSERT IMAGE

 For those unfamiliar with the terms Geographic Information Systems and Geographic Information Science (GIS), fear not, you’re almost certainly familiar with some of their applications.
 If you’ve ever used Google Maps, checked in somewhere on your phone, or used a GPS to find the best route to wherever you were headed, then you’ve used GIS technologies.
-A Geographic Information System is a framework “designed to capture, store, manipulate, analyze, manage, and present spatial or geographic data” (wiki).
+A Geographic Information System is a framework “designed to capture, store, manipulate, analyze, manage, and present spatial or geographic data” (thanks, wikipedia).
 GIScience is a field that looks at how to best implement GISystems as well as the social, ethical, and theoretical concerns of GIS.
 GIS exists at the crossroads of geography, computer science, and graphic design.
 It is used in fields as diverse as urban planning, health care, military, business, agriculture, and history.

 ### ACQUIRING MY DATA